Domaine Alary, Cairanne Blanc, L'Estévenas, Southern Rhône, France, 2023

 Producer Profile

-Spicy, rich and peppery with warm juicy fruit, his wines are always extremely appealing and a great representation of this region.
-While Grenache makes up the majority of the vines planted on his 29 hectares of vineyards, he has an old plot of Syrah and uses it judiciously in the cuvée ‘L’Estévenas’.
+While Grenache makes up the majority of the vines planted on the 29ha of vineyards, Denis also has an old plot of Syrah that is used judiciously in the cuvée ‘L’Estévenas’.
 Despite increasing fame and demand, these wines remain great value.
-Wine passionate, Jean-Etienne, Denis’s son, has naturally integrated at the estate since 2016, after a journey in Australia and in New-Zealand.
-Together, they ensure the management, marketing, including sales directly from the cellar, vinification and viticulture.
-Driven by Jean-Etienne, they are all now moving towards biodynamics.
+Since 2016, Denis has been joined on the estate by his wine-passionate son Jean-Etienne following the latter’s travels in Australia and in New-Zealand.
+Together, they handle the management and marketing, including sales directly from the cellar, along with the vinification and viticulture.
+Driven by Jean-Etienne, the estate is now also moving towards biodynamic cultivation.

 Viticulture